oyve/signalk-barometer-trend/README.md

 ![SignalK Plugin Config](/images/pluginConfig.png)

 - Edit the Sample Rate for more | fewer readings.
-This may result in a more | less "jumpy" barometer-trends.
+This may result in a more | less "jumpy" barometer-trend.
 - Edit the Altitude Offset to adjust for any differences between your sensor altitude and GPS-coordinates.

 ## Use